Dada-bo/cybersucurity-portafolio/01- Writeups/wireshark-tcp-udp-scan-analysis.md

 From a Blue Team perspective, the observed traffic patterns are consistent with early-stage network reconnaissance.
 The presence of SYN packets across multiple destination ports, combined with ICMP Port Unreachable responses, indicates systematic probing activity.

-Based on this analysis, a SOC analyst could monitor for:
+Based on this analysis, a SOC analyst could monitor for indicators such as:

 - High volumes of SYN packets targeting multiple ports from a single source.
 - Repeated ICMP Type 3 Code 3 (Port Unreachable) responses.